Skip repeated menu and go directly to page content.

 <img src="/Client/images/static/partners/contractor.gif" align="left" width="75" height="75" alt="Associated General Contractors of America logo"> <strong>Courses are offered in cooperation with the San Diego Chapter of the Associated General Contractors of America.</strong><br clear="all" /><br />

-Construction supervision requires a wide variety of skills that include interacting with people (effective leadership, accident prevention, and communication skills), technical skills (planning, scheduling, cost control, and productivity improvement), and management skills (project management, contract and document comprehension, and complex problem solving).
+Construction supervision requires a wide variety of skills including: people skills (effective leadership, accident prevention, and clear communication), technical skills (planning, scheduling, cost control, and productivity improvements), and management skills (project management, contract and document comprehension, and complex problem-solving).

 <strong>Location of Classes</strong><br />

 This certificate program is held online.
 Consistent access to the Internet is required.<br /><br />

 The program advisor, Bob George, has extensive experience in construction estimating and project management and is an active member of several professional organizations.
 He has instructed in college-level programs throughout San Diego County.
 In this program, he will present experts in the various fields of construction.<br /><br />

 This program is authorized by SDSU's College of Engineering.
 Students earn three professional development units per course.<br /><br />

 <li>Practical on-the-job skills you can use right away</li>